phaserjs/phaser/README.md

 * Ellipse.random will return a uniformly distributed random point from anywhere within the ellipse.
 * Rectangle.random will return a uniformly distributed random point from anywhere within the rectangle.
 * Line.rotate allows you to rotate a line by the given amount around its center point.
+* Device.chromeVersion will return the major version number of Chrome.

 ### Updates